-The basic statistical unit for these operations is the enterprise, which is understood as the 'smallest combination of legal units that produces goods or services and that enjoys certain decision-making autonomy, particularly when using the resources available to it.
-The company can carry out one or more activities in one or several places.' (definition of the Regulation of the European Union 696/93).
+The basic statistical unit for these operations is the enterprise, which is understood as "the smallest combination of legal units that is an organizational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
+An enterprise carries out one or more activities at one or more locations.
+An enterprise may be a sole legal unit "' (definition of the Regulation of the European Union 696/93).